Arbitrum Nova logoArbitrum Nova

 Fraud proofs ensure state correctness

 After some period of time, the published state root is assumed to be correct.
-For a certain time period, usually one week one of the whitelisted actors can submit a fraud proof that shows that the state was incorrect.
+For a certain time period, one of the whitelisted actors can submit a fraud proof that shows that the state was incorrect.
+The challenge protocol can be subject to delay attacks.

 • Funds can be stolen if none of the whitelisted verifiers checks the published state.
 Fraud proofs assume at least one honest and able validator (CRITICAL).